Starnodes2024/ComfyUI_StarNodes/README.md

 - ⭐ Star Seven Inputs(txt): Text concatenation with optional inputs.
 Works as automatic switch and concatenates multiple inputs
 - ⭐ Star Seven Inputs(latent): Switch that automatically passes the first provided latent to the output
 - ⭐ Star Text Filter: Cleans string text by removing blanks, empty lines or text between two given words
 - ⭐ Star Face Loader: Specialized node for handling face-related operations.
-Image loader that that works like the "load image" node but saves images in a special faces-folder for later use.
+Image loader that works like the "load image" node but saves images in a special faces-folder for later use.

 ### Model & Sampling Nodes
 - ⭐ StarSampler SD/SDXL: Advanced sampler for SD, SDXL, SD3.5 with model and conditioning passthroughs